ARMmbed/mbed-os-5-docs/docs/index.md

 ## What we assume you know

-We assume you're familiar with C++ and with APIs.
+We assume you're familiar with C++ and with using APIs.

 We have a [glossary of mbed-related terms](getting_started/glossary.md) that you might want to review.